Tropical Weierstrass points and Weierstrass weights: Overview

 The central concept studied in this paper is that of tropical Weierstrass points.
 The definition is based on divisor theory on metric graphs, and we refer to the survey paper~\cite{BJ16} and the references there for more details.

+Let $\Gamma$ be a metric graph, and let $D$ be a divisor of degree $d$ on $\Gamma$.
+We denote by $r$ the \emph{rank} of $D$, defined as the maximum integer $r \geq -1$ such that for any effective divisor $E$ of degree $r$, there exists an element $f \in M$ with $\div(f) + D - E \geq 0$.
+In the present paper, we consider only divisors of nonnegative rank since, otherwise, the Weierstrass locus will be empty.

-Let $\Gamma$ be a metric graph, and let $D$ be a divisor of degree $d$ and rank $r$ on $\Gamma$. \begin{defi}[Weierstrass points] A point $x$ in $\Gamma$ is called a {\em Weierstrass point}, or {\em ramification point}, for $D$ if there exists an effective divisor $E$ in the linear system of $D$ whose coefficient at $x$ is at least $r + 1$.
-The {\em (tropical) Weierstrass locus} of $D$, denoted by $\Wloc(D)$, is the set of all such points in $\Gamma$. \end{defi}
+\begin{defi}[Weierstrass points] A point $x$ in $\Gamma$ is called a {\em Weierstrass point}, or {\em ramification point}, for $D$ if there exists an effective divisor $E$ in the linear system of $D$ whose coefficient at $x$ is at least $r + 1$.
+The {\em (tropical) Weierstrass locus} of $D$, denoted by $\Wloc(D)$, is the set of all such points in $\Gamma$.
+Clearly, it is preserved by linear equivalence of divisors. \end{defi}

-The set $\Wloc(D)$ is a closed subset of $\Gamma$ which can be infinite, in contrast with the classical setting of algebraic curves.
-In this regard, Baker comments in~\cite[Remark 4.14]{baker2008specialization}, regarding the canonical divisor, that ``it is not clear if there is an analogue for metric graphs of the classical fact that the total weight of all Weierstrass points on a smooth curve of genus $g$ is $g^3 - g$.''
+The set $\Wloc(D)$ is a closed subset of $\Gamma$ that can be infinite, in contrast with the classical setting of algebraic curves.
+In this regard, Baker comments in~\cite[Rem.~4.14]{baker2008specialization}, regarding the case when $D$ is canonical divisor, that ``it is not clear if there is an analogue for metric graphs of the classical fact that the total weight of all Weierstrass points on a smooth curve of genus $g$ is $g^3 - g$.''
 More generally, we can ask the following question.

 \begin{question} Is it possible to associate intrinsic tropical weights to the connected components of $\Wloc(D)$?
 What is the total sum of weights associated to these components? \end{question}